 Frankfurt is the ideal airport for a layover.
 It only takes 20 minutes, by train, to travel from Frankfurt airport into the heart of Frankfurt and then spend the day sight-seeing, shopping and grabbing a bite to eat before heading back to the airport for your connecting flight.

 The train station for local trains into Frankfurt city centre is downstairs in Terminal 1 under Hall B. Once downstairs, the first thing to do is buy a ticket from one of the ticket machines.
 There are two banks of ticket machine - make sure you use a green machine (for local tickets) and not the red machines.
 You then have several choices:

 - single journey tickets which cost 4,90€ (a return = 9,80€).

-- a day travel card which costs 9,55€ (cheaper than buying a return ticket) and permits you to travel on all the city transport for the day.
+- a day travel card which costs 9,55€ (cheaper than buying a return ticket) This ticket permits you to travel on all the city transport for the whole day.

-- a group travel card which costs 16,60€ and permits up to 5 people to travel together on all the city transport for the day, and is excellent value if there are two or more of you.
+- a group travel card which costs 16,60€ and permits up to 5 people to travel together on all the city transport for the whole day, and is excellent value if there are two or more of you.